 At first glance the choice can be a bit overwhelming - that's why we've put this guide together to help you understand the differences between the baby safe brands and choose which sheepskin is right for you and your baby.

-- Fellhof sheepskins - based in Austria, Fellhof are a traditional family company who source their skins from Europe.
-All of the lambskins are from free roaming stock and they have all passed the OEKO-TEX standard 100test - click on the link for the full technical information but put simply it means they are certified free of any harmful chemicals and pesticides.
+Based in Austria, Fellhof are a traditional family company who source their skins from Europe.
+All of the lambskins are from free roaming stock and they have all passed the OEKO-TEX standard 100 test - click on the link for the full technical information but put simply it means they are certified free of any harmful chemicals and pesticides.
 Fellhof lambskins are paler in colour and have a super soft silky feel, they are only available in shorn hair (30mm).
 The lambskins and liners are available in both honey and white.

-- Bowron sheepskin - these come in both long (pile 45mm - 70mm) and 30mm shorn hair.
+These come in bothlong (pile 45mm - 70mm) and30mm shorn hair.
 They are crafted from New Zealand sheepskin and have their own sanitization process.
-More detailed information about this process can be found here.
+More detailed information about this process can be found below.
 This process is approved for use under OEKO-TEX standard 100.
 Their honey shorn lambskin is a pale colour and has a springy texture so is good for supporting baby in a cot or bed, and often recommended by osteopaths.

-- Baa Baby Sheepskin - our Baa Baby Sheepskin rugs and liners are from New Zealand lambskins.
+Our Baa Baby Sheepskin rugs and liners are from New Zealand lambskins.
 They carry the Eco-Tan™ certification, are free from harmful chemicals and use a vegetable tanning process which reduces the impact on the environment.
-They are available in 30mm shorn hair in honey, white, grey, light brown latte.
-They are also available in honey and ivory long hair.
+They are available in 30mm shorn hair in honey, ivory, milk, grey, light brown latte and leopard.
+They are also available in honey, ivory, latte and grey long hair.
 The honey colour is pale (similar to Bowron and Fellhof) and the texture is silky soft rather than woolly.

 The most important factor is ensuring that the sheepskin is baby safe/medical grade - all our lambskins have this feature and there is no use of Naphthalene (the strong chemical smell that is similar to mothballs) in the processes.